rtudtu/TaskTracker/README.md

-# Tasktracker
+# Tasktracker 2 with Managers and TimeBlocks
 Home Page will feature a Register button
-User Session is shown on the right side of the navigation -If logged in, users will see their email and a 'Logout' option -If logged out, users will see an input box for logging in Tasks Page
+User Session is shown on the right side of the navigation -If logged in, users will see their email and a 'Logout' option -If logged out, users will see an input box for logging in

+Tasks Page
--User cannot enter a Time that is not an increment of 15 -Task can be unassigned - assigned to nil - not assigned to anyone yet Users Page
+-User cannot enter a Time that is not an increment of 15 -Task can be unassigned - assigned to nil - not assigned to anyone yet - these tasks will not show up in Task Reports -You can only assign tasks to yourself or your underlings (employees) -Task Report will display all of a user's employees' tasks (will not show up if the user does not have employees)

+Users Page
--Lists Users, showing their Email and Name
--Has a 'Show' button for each user that brings up that just user's details -Option to add another user (for a friend, colleague, or assignee)
+-Lists Users, showing their Email and Name (Only lists users with relation to current user -Has a 'Show' button for each user that brings up that user's details along with its manager/employees if any -Option to add another user (for a friend, colleague, or assignee) -Users can only edit/delete themselves or their underlings (employees)

 # To Start Server: